-The Graduate Certificate in Tourism Management (GCTM) is a nine credit program comprised of three courses.
+The Graduate Certificate in Tourism Management (GCTM) is a nine-credit program comprised of three courses.
 The program has been designed in collaboration with industry experts, students, faculty and education partners to contain relevant content to provide you with skills in destination development, leadership, sustainability and tourism.

 If you are thinking of continuing with graduate studies in the field of tourism and hospitality management then the GCTM might be for you.
 This graduate certificate program ladders fully into the MA in Tourism Management program, enabling those who are unsure about committing to a master's level program, to sample graduate studies.

-You’ll select three courses from the list below in addition to taking a required online noncredit course (TRMNOT), which will provide guidelines for studying at the graduate level, introduce you to our online learning platform and connect you with your fellow cohort members.
+You’ll select three courses from the list below in addition to taking a required online noncredit orientation course (TRMNOT), which will provide guidelines for studying at the graduate level, introduce you to our online learning platform and connect you with your fellow cohort members.

-- TRMNOT: Orientation To Tourism Graduate Studies (Required)
+- TRMNOT: Orientation to Tourism Graduate Studies (Required)

-- IHMN505: Trends And Issues In Hospitality Management
+- IHMN505: Trends and Issues in Hospitality Management

-- IHMN520: Finance For Tourism And Hospitality Management
+- IHMN520: Finance for Tourism and Hospitality Management

 - IHMN550: Research Methodology

-- IHMN650: Strategic Planning For Tourism
+- IHMN650: Strategic Planning for Tourism and Hospitality

 - TRMN501: Tourism Leadership